 If you ride regularly with the roadsters then we would consider you to be a Core Rider.
 As such, you are considered a responsible member of the group and are asked to comply with safety initiatives to further enhance the enjoyment of the Friday Ride for everybody.

-1. Core Riders will be asked to deposit 200dhs as a support towards the support cars to Wolfis Bike Shop annually and also provide your name, email & telephone number.
+1. Core Riders will be asked to deposit 315dhs as support towards the support cars to Wolfis Bike Shop annually and also provide your name, email & telephone number.

 2. Core Riders will receive special notices by eMail through the Wolfis Bike Shop Blog.